 Oil spill response control [minimum implementation time] Can a greater response effort be implemented?
 Can the time to respond be improved?
 Environmental benefit of increased response effort/reduced response time If a light utility helicopter is used for shoreline clean-up, sea-state and tidal access issues are eliminated and up to 24 personnel could work ashore in any single day (based on helicopter pilot duty hour limitations).
 Additional personnel could be transferred using small vessels (sea-state permitting).
-Whilst multiple shorelines may be assessed (to confirm presence/absence of shoreline oiling), only a single remote island/shoreline (or set of adjacent oiled shorelines) is envisaged requiring a large shoreline response, even for a worst credible spill scenario.
+While multiple shorelines may be assessed (to confirm presence/absence of shoreline oiling), only a single remote island/shoreline is envisaged requiring a large shoreline response, even for a worst credible spill scenario.

 Oil spill response control [minimum implementation time] Can a greater response effort be implemented?
 Can the time to respond be improved?
 Environmental benefit of increased response effort/reduced response time Shoreline clean-up manual cleaning equipment can be mobilised from the Broome/ Darwin stockpiles to a support vessel alongside in Broome/Darwin Port or to other remote mainland locations.
-[6 hours] Machinery such as graders could be used to potentially assist with shoreline clean-up, however this often creates a larger volume of oily contaminated sands to be removed.
+[24 hours] Machinery such as graders could be used to potentially assist with shoreline clean-up, however this often creates a larger volume of oily contaminated sands to be removed.
 In addition, heavy machinery could damage sensitive turtle nesting habitat, disturb other wildlife and may not be accessible for remote offshore islands.
 Therefore, response equipment will almost certainly be limited to handheld equipment, which results in less disturbance when conducting a clean-up operation.
-The only 'machinery' potentially used for remote shoreline clean-up would be a tracked 'bob-cat' or 'dingo', operated above the high tide line, to assist in moving collected oily waste to staging areas.
 Consequently, increasing response effort is limited to increasing numbers of personnel and manual cleaning equipment (shovels etc.).
 Sufficient equipment is considered available within existing stockpiles.
-Additional manual clean-up equipment can be purchased at hardware stores, as required in Broome or Darwin.
+Additional manual clean-up equipment can be purchased at retail outlets, as required in Broome or Darwin.
 Manual cleaning equipment can be mobilised to the wharf from the Broome/Darwin stockpiles in 6 hours.
 Any improvement on this is not warranted as the vessels will not be ready in a shorter duration of time.
-No additional environmental benefit could be identified though a greater or faster shoreline clean-up response equipment capability.
+There is no environmental benefit to utilising heavy machinery for shoreline clean-up.
+Manual clean-up equipment is readily available and will not limit response time.
+Waste management contract enables access to sufficient waste receptacles to be provided to meet the first response vessel.
+[Immediate] No greater response effort can be obtained as the waste contract allows for immediate delivery of waste receptacles to be mobilised offshore, when requested by INPEX. n/a No additional environmental benefits have been identified.

 Oil spill response control [minimum implementation time] Can a greater response effort be implemented?
 Can the time to respond be improved?
-Environmental benefit of increased response effort/reduced response time Waste management contract enables access to sufficient waste containers to be provided to meet the first response needs.
-AMOSC stockpiles also include wide range of purpose-built waste containers.
-[Immediate] No greater response effort can be obtained as the waste contract allows for immediate delivery of waste containers to be mobilised offshore, when requested by INPEX.
-Based on the estimated worst-case volume of oil accumulated on shorelines (<1 m3) and a bulking factor for waste created of 10:1 it is estimated that approximately 10 m3 of waste could be generated.
-Shoreline clean-up waste would likely be captured in plastic buckets, drums, plastic lined bulkabags and 1 m3 Intermediate Bulk Containers (IBCs).
-Therefore approximately 10 m3 of these types of oily waste containers would be required, over the full duration (weeks) of any shoreline clean-up.
+Environmental benefit of increased response effort/reduced response time Based on the estimated worst-case volume of oil accumulated on shorelines (120 m3) and a bulking factor for waste created of 10:1 it is estimated that approximately 1200 m3 of waste could be generated.
+Shoreline clean-up waste would likely be captured in bulka-bags and 1 m3 Intermediate Bulk Containers (IBCs).
+Therefore approximately 1200 m3 of bulka-bag/IBC waste capacity would be required, over the full duration (weeks) of any shoreline clean-up.
 There are no limitations to obtaining this waste storage capacity and no benefit obtained by accessing additional waste storage capacity.
-As shoreline clean-up at a remote shoreline will be a long duration activity, and based on the anticipated worst credible waste volumes, no timing issues with provision and backload of waste containers are anticipated.
-The types of waste containers required are readily available via INPEX waste management contractor and AMOSC.
-No additional environmental benefit could be identified though a greater or faster waste management capability.